hotosm/fmtm/CONTRIBUTING.md

 - Python
 - FastAPI
-- Javascript
+- TypeScript / JavaScript
 - React
 - Docker
 - CI/CD workflows

-Our latest task board can be found
+Our latest task board can be found [here][2].
-[here][2].

 ## Report bugs and suggest improvements

 The [issue queue][3] is the best way to get started.
 There are issue templates for BUGs and FEATURES that you can use, you could also create your own.

-Once you have submitted an issue, it will be assigned one label from the following
+Once you have submitted an issue, it will be assigned one label from the following [label categories][4].
-[label categories][4].

 If you are wondering where to start, you can filter by the **good first issue label**.